 - Enter a port for the binding of the certificate to the website.
 The standard https port is 443.
 If you enter any other port you must consider this when starting the ARM website (providing the URL to users).

 - Select a certificate.
-If no certificate is offered, please reference the following chapters: "Generate a self-signed certificate" and "Bind a certificate to your site".
+If no certificate is offered, please reference the following chapters: "Generate a self-signed certificate".

 - You can reload the list of available certificates by clicking on "Refresh".